AmyMilne/residual-disease-spatial-patterns/ABC-model/ReadME.txt

 All python code is written in Python version 3.9.13.

+The model uses the HAL Java package available at https://halloworld.org/.

 Download the following files and store in a destination folder.

     ABC_priors_joint.py